localhost-international/cartographer/README.md

 ## Download

-Interested in testing Cartographer on iOS but not comfortable with compiling from source/don't have the tools?
+Interested in testing Cartographer on iOS but not comfortable with compiling from source and/or don't have the tools?

-Then [leave a comment on this issue](https://github.com/localhost-international/cartographer/issues/2) and I'll contact you to get you added to TestFlight.
+Then [leave a comment on this issue](https://github.com/localhost-international/cartographer/issues/2) and we'll get you added to TestFlight.

+Interested in running on Android?
+[See this issue](https://github.com/localhost-international/cartographer/issues/1).

 ## Development